Acanthosepion smithi

-Sepia smithi, also known as Smith's cuttlefish, is a widely distributed species of cuttlefish in the family Sepiidae.
+Acanthosepion smithi, also known as Smith's cuttlefish, is a widely distributed species of cuttlefish in the family Sepiidae.
 The species has been observed off the coast of Northern Australia.

 Description

 The species is usually a varying shade of brown in color, and can have white "dots" on their exterior.
 The species has 3 pairs of arms, and both sexes have eye-spots.
-Sepia smithi was first described by William Evans Hoyle in 1885.

 Taxonomy

+Sepia smithi was first described by William Evans Hoyle in 1885.
 A 2023 phylogenetic analysis found Sepia smithi to be sister to Sepia elliptica.
 Both were found to belong to a larger clade of Indo-Pacific species, assigned by the authors to the reinstated genus Acanthosepion, previously synonymized with Sepia.